 GMC-PCMA has selected Little Brothers – Friends of the Elderly

-for its charity this year.
+as its charity organization to support.
 Look here for upcoming events and details on how you can get involved.
 Coffee Clubs Events:

 .
 You can also watch this video

 for an inside-look at the Coffee Club events.

 Donations of gift cards ($10, $20, $25) for stores such as Wal-Mart, Target, Walgreens, and Jewel, where the recipients can purchase food and other items, are helpful.
 Furniture donations are needed for the new Little Brothers facility in Batavia.
 The committee is checking whether the charity can pick up these large donations.
 To donate an item, share your ideas, or ask about participation in future events, contact Kris Marinelli Jebson or Keri Kelly.

 Little Brothers – Friends of the Elderly was started in France in 1946 by Frenchman Armand Marquiset as Les petits frères des Pauvres (Little Brothers of the Poor).
 The organization served elderly Parisians who had lost their savings and family members in World War II.
 His motto, flowers before bread, expresses the spirit that man does not live by bread alone; it is the human touch that makes life worth living.

 Today, Little Brothers – Friends of the Elderly serves elderly in seven U.S. cities and eight countries around the world.
 The Chicago Chapter is located at 355 N. Ashland Avenue in a multi-purpose facility purchased in 1998.
 This facility is transformed regularly into a place of celebration for holidays, Wednesday luncheons, and countless social gatherings held all year long.